English and Welsh: Contents

 Tolkien begins with an overview of the terms "British", "Celtic", "Germanic", "Saxon", "English" and "Welsh", explaining the last term's etymology in walha.

-Tolkien also addresses the historical language contact between English and Welsh since the Anglo-Saxon invasion of Britain, including Welsh loanwords and substrate influence found in English, and conversely English loanwords in Welsh.
+Tolkien also addresses the historical language contact between English and Welsh since the Anglo-Saxon settlement of Britain, including Welsh loanwords and substrate influence found in English, and conversely English loanwords in Welsh.
 Comparing the Germanic i-mutation and the Celtic affection, Tolkien says:

 In the final part of the lecture Tolkien explores the concept of phonaesthetics, citing "cellar door" as a phrase recognised as sounding beautiful in English and adding that, to his own taste, in Welsh "cellar doors are extraordinarily frequent".
 Tolkien describes the working of phonaesthetics inherent in the moment of association of sound and meaning:

 Tolkien alludes to his view that such tastes are inherited, "an aspect in linguistic terms of our individual natures.
 And since these are largely historical products, the predilections must be so too."
 To refer to such an inherited taste of language, Tolkien introduces the term "native tongue" as opposed to "cradle tongue".